 It’s not the size of a project that inspires us, but the opportunity to create something special.

-James is passionate about design and enjoys working closely with clients.
-He also plays a key role in the managerial and organisational aspects of the office.
-James is the past co-chair of the Leeds Society of Architects (Leeds branch of the RIBA).
+He has designed and delivered a number of award-winning projects, is passionate about design, and enjoys working closely with clients and the wider team.
+James plays a key role in the managerial and organisational aspects of the office.
+James co-chaired the Leeds Society of Architects (Leeds branch of the RIBA) from 2016 – 2018, he has acted as an external critic at schools of architecture including The University of Sheffield and forms part of the judging Panel for the Leeds Architecture Awards.

 Graham studied at The University of Newcastle upon Tyne and helped establish ArkleBoyce in 2014 having spent 5 years in London working for Fletcher Priest.
 As an associate at a national practice he was responsible for running a number of large mixed use schemes and sensitive conservation projects.

 Within the studio Graham leads on large complex schemes and is passionate about seeing projects through from start to completion.
 Graham has been active within the RIBA for over 10 years, previously with the London Region, co-chair of the Leeds Society of Architects and is now a National Council Member.